adamfratino/storybook-addon-responsive-columns/README.md

 };
 ```

-or locally to a story by adding `columns` to the `parameters` key in your metadata:
+or locally by adding `columns` to the `parameters` key in your story's metadata:

 ```js
 export default {